 • The person struggling with addiction is not weak, undisciplined, or making poor choices—they’re responding from a nervous system organized by early experiences

 Can you hold all of these truths at once?
 It requires a kind of mature complexity—moving beyond simple narratives of blame or excuses into a territory of compassionate understanding that makes room for everyone’s humanity.
-It requires accepting that we are all stones shaped by forces larger than ourselves, that we are all doing our best with what we received, that we are all both influenced by the past and capable of change in the present.

 The Mystery That Remains

 The developmental perspective explains much, but not everything.
 It describes patterns and vulnerabilities but cannot predict individual outcomes with certainty.
 It offers frameworks and models that are useful for organization and illustration but cannot reduce the irreducible complexity of any single human life.
-This is as it should be.
-We are not machines whose behavior can be perfectly predicted from initial conditions.
-We are living systems, always in process, always capable of surprising ourselves and others.

 The developmental perspective, properly understood, should deepen our humility rather than our certainty.
 It should help us recognize that we’re working with profound patterns laid down during the most vulnerable periods of development, patterns that have biological, psychological, relational, and cultural dimensions we cannot fully disentangle.
 This recognition should inform our work with tremendous respect—respect for the complexity of what we’re engaging with, respect for the courage required to reorganize patterns established before conscious memory, respect for the mystery that remains even after all our explaining.